ScheintodX/jqinit.js/README.md

 How do I write a module?
 -------------------------------------------------------------------------------

+The simplest possible module would look like this:

+mymodule.js:

+	var jQInit = jQInit || [];

+	jQInit.push( [ 'MyModule', function( $ ) {

+		// code goes here
+	}

-I have a basic pattern for you which you can copy and put your code into:
+But for your convenience I have although a basic pattern for you which shows a little mour you can do:

 mymodule.js: